ocaml/dune/doc/concepts/promotion.rst

 Diffing and Promotion
 =====================

-dune writes its build output to a separate directory from your source code tree (usually ``_build/<profile_name>``).
+Dune writes its build output to a separate directory from your source code tree (usually ``_build/<profile_name>``).
 You can use Diffing and Promotion flows to compare your build output with your source tree, and/or copy the result of rule output into your source tree to store the changes.